Identifying contributors to supply chain outcomes in a multi-echelon setting: a decentralised approach: Methodology

 Due to a lack of knowledge about the measurements (e.g., is the setpoint an upper bound for functionality) we use a simple absolute relative average of the measurements.

 The aggregation of the measurements from Fig. \ref{fig:features} via equation \ref{eq:quality} results in the quality KPI shown in Fig. \ref{fig:quality}.
-Due to leaving a buffer\footnote{In manufacturing, it is typical to not aim for the exact target value but to leave a small buffer on the safer side of functionality (e.g., drilling a hole on the smaller end of the functional measurement as a readjustment by drilling away is vastly easier than adding material again)} away from the specified measurements in manufacturing and our use of the absolute values, the quality KPI does not centre around 0.
+Due to leaving a buffer away from the specified measurements in manufacturing and our use of the absolute values, the quality KPI does not centre around 0.
 As we are interested in identifying the sources that impact the KPI overall, this offset does not impact our experiment.